-In the Lagrangian mode of the code, we define the kinetic energy $E{\rm kin}^{\rm max}$ of the neighbouring fluid cells relative to the velocity $\boldsymbol{w}i$ of the current cell.
+In the Lagrangian mode of the code, we define the kinetic energy $E{\rm kin}^{\rm max}$ of the neighbouring fluid cells relative to the velocity \boldsymbol{w}i of the current cell.
 In this way, the criterion (61) becomes Galilean invariant and effectively compares the local sound speed with the size of the velocity changes from cell to cell.
-Sometimes this renders the criterion too restriction too restriction too restriction.

-tive, however, especially in simulations with self-gravity.
+Sometimes this renders the criterion too restrictive, however, especially in simulations with self-gravity.
 We then invoke a further condition, which effectively compares the strength of pressure forces to the gravitational acceleration.
-Here $R_i$ is the 'radius' of the cell (see below), and $g_i$ is the magnitude of the local gravitational acceleration.
+Here R_i is the 'radius' of the cell (see below), and g_i is the magnitude of the local gravitational acceleration.
 If one of the conditions (61) or (62) is fulfilled, the entropy is kept for the current step.
 This is based on the idea that if the pressure forces are negligible compared to the gravitational forces, we are dealing with an effectively kinematically dominated flow, and it then makes sense to keep the entropy as this provides for a more accurate temperature evolution.

-$$E{\rm therm} < \beta_S \, M_i \, g_i \, R_i, \tag{62}$$
+$$E{\text{therm}} < \beta_S M_i g_i R_i, \tag{62}$$

 Note that the scheme described in this subsection is an optional treatment in the AREPO code.
-Even if enabled, there is no difference to the ordinary conservative hydrodynamics for sufficiently small values of $\mathcal{M}{\rm thresh}$ , or $\alpha_S$ and $\beta_S$ .
+Even if enabled, there is no difference to the ordinary conservative hydrodynamics for sufficiently small values of $\mathcal{M}{\text{thresh}}$, or α_S and β_S .
 Also, if these parameters are set to unreasonably large values and the entropy production is artificially suppressed, the dynamics is often still represented surprisingly accurately.
 This is because weak shocks produce only little new entropy.
 Even if this entropy production is ignored, the Riemann solver still recovers the correct jumps in density and velocity and rescues the dynamics.